kyalane/B210assignments/README.md

-What is the purpose of this program(s)?
-Creates a Coaster class and builds Coaster objects from rollercoasters.csv No imports, no dictionaries used.
+What is the purpose of this program(s)? creates sets of rollercoasters based on their average speed and writes to a new CSV file
 What does the program do, include what it takes for input, and what it gives as output?
-The input would be the data from my rollercoasters.csv, specifically all of the info for each of the column headings. and the output are the coaser objects
+The input would be the data from my rollercoasters.csv, specifically the avg_speed. and the output is the new csv file
-How do you use the program? you run it and it prints the first 8 coaster objects as a sanity check
+How do you use the program? you run it and it creates a csv filled with sets of rollercoasters based on average speed